simoninireland/simplicial/doc/glossary.rst

       (triangle) have faces that are 1-simplices (edges).

    homology
-      A :term:`topological invariant` of a complex that has a more subtle ability to measure holes of of different dimensions in a structure.
+      A :term:`topological invariant` of a complex that has a subtle ability to measure holes of different dimensions in a structure.

    order